 One last aspect to note is the accessories included with the Inspire FT2.
 The accessories consist of a Tricep Rope, 2 x Rubber D Handles, Straight Bar, EZ Curl Bar, Ankle Strap, 2 x Water Bottles, Multi-Function Belt, Sports Handle, 2 x 5 lbs Add-On Weights, & Exercise Booklet.

 FT2 Weight resistance

 Each weight stack has a standard pop-pin adjustment system.
 You insert the pin into the weight plate with the desired weight for each stack.
-Adjustment takes seconds so you won’t have to waste a lot of time between exercises, as for a regular Smith machine or other fitness machines that require loading and unloading Olympic-type weight plates.
+Adjustment takes seconds, so you won’t waste much time between exercises, like a regular Smith machine or other fitness machines that require loading and unloading Olympic-type weight plates.

-As I’ve mentioned earlier, each weight stack is upgradable.
-You can opt for five extra plates (50 lbs total) for each stack, which will give you a total weight of 210 lbs (95.25 kg) per stack.
+As I’ve mentioned earlier, each weight stack is upgradeable.
+You can opt for five extra plates (50 lbs total) for each stack, giving you a total weight of 210 lbs (95.25 kg) per stack.

 The trainer permits the execution of over 40+ regular exercises.
 The package includes a booklet with the main activities.
 They include: